DublinOhio/backup-ago/README.md

 Install [ArcGIS API for Python](https://developers.arcgis.com/python/guide/install-and-set-up/)
 - For example, [using Anaconda](https://developers.arcgis.com/python/guide/install-and-set-up/).
 -- Download Anaconda, create a new environment, install ArcGIS API for Python via `conda install -c esri arcgis`
+-- Can alternatively use Miniconda.

+Install [dotenv](https://anaconda.org/conda-forge/python-dotenv) library in conda
+- `conda install -c conda-forge python-dotenv`

 Install [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html)
 - `conda install -c conda-forge jupyterlab`
+- (Optional, included with Anaconda full install)

 Create `.env` file
 - This file will hold credentials and other environment variables in the script.
-- Create a file named `.env` in the root directory using the template
+- Create a file named `.env` in the root directory using the template.
+You can rename the template to `.env`.
 - Plug in environment varaibles for credentials

 Set Environment varaibles